ABCDELabs/Understanding-Ethereum-Go-version/CN/01_account_state.md

 fmt.Printf("Test the Solidity Map storage Key1:         0x%x\n", k1)
 ```

-// TODO: The wallet part.
-Not sure in this section or another section.
+<--TODO: The wallet part.
+Not sure in this section or another section. -->

 ## Wallet